-Because it's often bulky and heavy, disposing of furniture can be tricky, especially if there are multiple pieces that need to go.
+Because it's often bulky and heavy furniture disposal can be tricky, especially if there are multiple pieces that need to go.
 When it comes time to move, perform a home cleanout, or simply replace old, unused furniture, having an organized approach and a detailed plan can help make the removal process simpler, safer, and more efficient.
-Here are six ways to get rid of unwanted furniture.
+Here are six methods for how to get rid of furniture.

 One of the simplest and fastest ways to get rid of furniture and other junk during a home cleanout is to rent a roll-off dumpster to handle the job.
 Dumpster rentals are available in multiple sizes to accommodate large and small loads of furniture.
 The dumpster rental process is a snap: simply choose the right size dumpster for the job, set a date for it to be delivered, fill it with all unwanted furniture and other belongings, and call for it to be picked up once the cleanout is finished.
 Our team will even lay driveway protections upon arrival and clean up the dumpster area before hauling everything away.

 Renting a dumpster is a quick, easy way to get rid of furniture, but there are a few mistakes to avoid making.
 For example, be sure to have all throwaway furniture and belongings together and ready to go for when the dumpster arrives.
 Also, because furniture tends to be so heavy and unwieldy, it's important to keep the walk-in doors on the dumpster unblocked for easy loading.
 No homeowner wants to have to haul couches and tables over the side of the bin.
 Renting a dumpster is a great solution for how to get rid of furniture.